ramyaragupathy/microsites/README.md

 ### Updating a Microsite Page

 Each country's microsite page sits within the `app > _country` folder.
 For more information on how these pages were generated see the *Development* section of this README.
-Each page's data are contained within their yml frontmatter.
+Each page's data are contained within their YAML frontmatter.
 This repo has been set up with [Prose.io](http://prose.io/#MissingMaps/Microsites/) to make pages easier to edit.

 **Site Config**